Davy Davy

 CDs.

 Like many, my definition of happiness was anchored to the ownership of things.
-And like many, it seemed simple to me: those with the most, had the most—and those who had the most were the happiest.
+And like many, it seemed simple to me: those with the most had the most.
+And those who had the most were the happiest.

 I even remember being challenged: "What if you fall in love with someone who doesn't love you?
 You can't buy them."
 I thought, "Of course you can.
 Just buy everything that makes them happy and they'll love you for it."